 At CEMPSYCH, LLC we believe that every experience is a multicultural experience.
 Therefore, the core values of CEMPSYCH, LLC are principles and expected practices intended to guide the business undertakings and interactions among anyone affiliated with CEMPSYCH, LLC (including independent contractors and advisory committee members) as well as our interactions with workshop participants, consumers of any home study courses, and the general public.
 These principles and expected practices will also be encouraged among workshop participants and integrated as applicable into all home study courses.

-As licensed mental health professionals we are given the ethical responsibility of being aware of and respectful of cultural differences between ourselves and those we serve based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
-We are also expected to prevent our own biases and prejudices-and to the best of our ability those of others-from negatively impacting the students, clients, research participants, and others that we serve.
+As licensed mental health professionals we are encouraged to maintain an awareness of and respect for cultural differences between ourselves and those we serve based on age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, language, and socioeconomic status.
+We are also encouraged to prevent our own biases and prejudices-and to the best of our ability those of others-from negatively impacting the students, clients, research participants, and others that we serve.
 Most of all, we should do no harm.

 Our good intentions are not good enough.
 Like privilege, harm can be invisible.
-We have a moral responsibility to develop and maintain multicultural competency.
+We have a moral responsibility to develop and maintain some basic level of multicultural competence.

 So much of what we think and feel about ourselves and others as cultural beings operates outside of our conscious awareness.
 We cannot change what we are not aware of.
 Increasing awareness of the biases and assumptions we hold is a foundational step in developing and increasing multicultural competence.
 So, it is essential to engage in practice that allow us to become more mindful.
 Mindfulness involves being fully present and aware of what we are thinking and feeling in any given moment.
 It also involves being able to stay present with what comes up for us in the moment without getting overwhelmed or overreacting.